 - If using powder red coloring, mix it with 2 tablespoons of the amount of milk in the ingredients.

-- Mix in the red color with the vanilla, making sure it’s all well incorporated but don’t overbeat as this will toughen the cookies when baked.
+- Mix the red coloring with the vanilla, ensuring it’s all well incorporated, but don’t overbeat as it will toughen the cookies when baked.

-- Cover and refrigerate for 1 or 2 hours, until it firms up.
+- Cover and refrigerate for about 2 hours or until it firms up.
+Or overnight.

-- Scoop portions of the dough and place on a parchment-lined cookie sheet, about an inch and a half or two apart.
+- Scoop portions of the red velvet dough and place on a parchment-lined cookie sheet, about an inch and a half apart.
+Or use a piping bag and pipe them on the prepared baking sheets.

 - Bake for 10 minutes.
 It might take a minute longer, but make sure they are not completely dry.
 They should be slightly soft.